LekloOno/Get-Deaded/notes/game_design/HealthSystem.md

 - **Barrier** - Weak against sustained damage, strong against burst damage.
 - **Shield** - Simple health that can regenerate over time.
 - **Overshield** - A temporary pool of simple health that cannot be restored, and comes from pick ups or abilities.
+- **Shell** - A simple health pool that can't be peirced through, and makes its owner immune to any negative effect, such as slow, weakening, etc.

 An **Entity** is dead when its lower layer of health is 0.
 In most cases, it would be the **Basic Health pool** but it isn't necessary the case.
 If an entity has no starting basic health, yet has Armor, then only this layer would determine if the entity is dead or alive.